-On November 4, Elazar told Dayan that a majority of General Staff officers supported another round of fighting, assuming this would improve the IDF’s situation.
-Dayan answered that, for now, he would not authorize such a move, adding that an assault might lead to a severe diplomatic crisis with both superpowers and a Security Council resolution that the United States would not veto.
-At midnight between November 6 and 7, Dayan informed the General Staff that Assistant Secretary of State Joseph Sisco had arrived from Egypt bearing a document spelling out the terms of the agreement.
-Dayan further told the General Staff that Egypt was interested in promoting a peace conference in Geneva, but he was adamant about getting the POWs back, adding that as long as Israel did not have complete POWs lists it would not allow supplies to enter Suez.On November 8, Egypt agreed to submit those lists.
-Another point Dayan insisted on was lifting the naval blockade at the Bab al-Mandab Straits controlling Israel’s port at Eilat and the entrance to the Red Sea.
-The closing of those distant straits had weighed on Dayan for quite some time.
-At the General Staff discussion, Dayan explained why Israel was giving in to U.S. pressure to provide supplies to the Third Army, making it clear that although it was not a popular idea domestically, there was no choice as Israel was dependent on the United States.
-Because of this dependence, the prime minister, upon her return from Washington, would reject the General Staff’s recommendation to resume the fighting.
-On November 14, Dayan rejected Egypt’s demands that the IDF withdraw from the western bank of the canal and that Egypt have a presence on the Israeli bank.
+On November 4, Elazar told Dayan that most General Staff officers supported more fighting to improve the IDF’s position.
+Dayan disagreed, fearing severe diplomatic repercussions and a Security Council resolution that the United States would not veto.
+At midnight of November 6–7, Dayan informed the General Staff that Assistant Secretary of State Joseph Sisco’s arrival with agreement terms from Egypt.
+Egypt proposed a peace conference in Geneva, but Dayan was adamant about the POWs’ return, refusing to send supplies to Suez before receiving complete POW lists and the lifting of the Bab al-Mandab blockade, which had long troubled Dayan.
+On November 8, Egypt agreed to submit the POW lists.
+Dayan explained to the General Staff that providing supplies to the Third Army, unpopular domestically, was necessary due to Israel’s dependence on the United States.
+This dependence led Meir to reject the General Staff’s recommendation to resume the fighting.
+On November 14, Dayan rejected Egypt’s demands that the IDF withdraw from the canal’s western bank of the canal.

 During November, Israeli and Egyptian representatives met several times.
-To prepare, the defense minister briefed the Israeli delegation.
-The gap between the sides was the result of disagreements about the separation of forces.
-Israel was demanding some sort of reciprocity whereas Egypt viewed itself as returning to its own soil and therefore demanded stationing three divisions on the eastern side of the canal.
-In a meeting on December 2 between Dayan and the Finnish General Ensio Siilvasvuo the commander of the U.N. observer mission to the Middle East, Dayan explained that it was necessary to distinguish between a technical separation of forces, a topic that officers could handle, and a comprehensive agreement that needed to be discussed in Geneva.
+Dayan prepared the Israeli delegation, highlighting the disagreement over the separation of forces.
+Israel wanted reciprocity, whereas Egypt, seeking a return to its own soil, was demanding stationing three divisions on the canal’s eastern side.
+Meeting with the Finnish commander of the U.N. observer mission to the Middle East, Dayan explained that there was a distinction between a technical separation of forces, a topic that officers could handle, and a comprehensive agreement, requiring discussion in Geneva.

 On November 19, the General Staff met with Meir.
-Elazar said that if the talks failed, there was a good chance Egypt would open fire.
-General Tal differed, arguing that the Third Army should not be attacked.
-Dayan's view of the situation, as usual, considered two possible and contradicting scenarios in parallel – resuming and conducting hostilities and advancing the talks – at the same time.
-In the November 19 cabinet meeting Dayan suggested ways to concede to Egypt’s demands based on a long-term interim agreement for mutual commitment not to resort to warfare.
-However a large part of the debate dealt with operational ways to destroy the Third Army, and Dayan asked the General Staff to prepare a plan to that end.
+Elazar predicted potential renewed warfare if the talks failed, while.
+Tal argued against any attack on the Third Army.
+Dayan was able, as usual, to weigh two possible and contradicting scenarios – resuming and conducting hostilities and advancing the talks – at the same time.
+In the November 19 cabinet meeting, Dayan a long-term interim agreement with concessions to avoid warfare.
+Nonetheless, Dayan instructed the General Staff to prepare a plan to destroy the Third Army.